reecewdoyle/SENG1110_assignment_1/report/report.md

 I adopted these solutions after encountering issues with user input that could cause the program to behave unexpectedly or crash.
 For instance, to ensure that a string contained only digits, I used a regular expression like `input.matches("\\d+")`, which I found through resources such as Stack Overflow ([source](https://stackoverflow.com/questions/40561012/method-to-see-if-string-contains-all-digits?utm_source=chatgpt.com)).
 Similarly, to check if a string was empty, I employed `input.isEmpty()`, a straightforward and efficient method ([source](https://stackoverflow.com/questions/14721397/checking-if-a-string-is-empty-or-null-in-java?utm_source=chatgpt.com)).

-These methods were not covered in the course content, but I found them necessary to handle specific input validation scenarios effectively.
+These methods may not have been covered in the course content, but I found them necessary to handle specific input validation scenarios effectively.
 I discovered them through online research, primarily Stack Overflow, as part of my iterative development and debugging process.

 ---